kjkellyphys/PETITE/README.md

     'Brem', 'Comp', and 'Ann'
 Inside those, everything follows the same structure as for standard showers.

+Cross sections for dark showers can be found in dark_xsecs.pkl.

 # TODO
 - [ ] Explain how to run PETITE using pre-generated pickles